Toetrek/Toetrek/README.md

 - 👋 Hi, I’m @Toetrek
 - 👀 I’m interested in the TGM Lore
-- 🌱 I’m currently learning to cook meth
+- 🌱 I’m currently learning to cook
 - 💞️ I’m not looking to collaborate
-- 📫 How to reach me ... pls dont reach me
+- 📫 How to reach me ...

 <!---
 Toetrek/Toetrek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.